Summary and Schedule

 • The main goal here is to help the learners be comfortable with the RStudio interface.

 • Go very slowly in the “Getting set up” section.
 Make sure everyone is following along (remind learners to use the stickies).
 Plan with the helpers at this point to go around the room, and be available to help.
-It’s important to make sure that learners are in the correct working directory, and that they create a data (all lowercase) subfolder.
+It’s important to make sure that learners are in the correct working directory, and that they crgeate a data (all lowercase) subfolder.

 Data Sets

-Setup instructions
+Setup instructions for R Studio

 R and RStudio are separate downloads and installations.
 R is the underlying statistical computing environment, but using R alone is no fun.
 RStudio is a graphical integrated development environment (IDE) that makes using R much easier and more interactive.
 You need to install R before you install RStudio.
 Once installed, because RStudio is an IDE, RStudio will run R in the background.
 You do not need to run it separately.